 Tiramisu, meaning "pick me up" is a cafe-flavored Italian dessert.
 It is made of ladyfingers dipped in coffee, layered with a whipped mixture of eggs, sugar and mascarpone cheese, flavored with cocoa powder.
 Its origins are often disputed among Italian regions Veneto and Friuli Venezia Giulia.
 This Tiramisu version though is inspired by Christophe Michalak.
 The addition of lemon marmalade is a brilliant touch up despite some disagreements.
 Use a 12"x 4-1/2"x 2-1/2"/30 x 11 x 6 cm loaf bread pan.
 Tiramisu cake can be refrigerated up to 2 days.
 Avoid freezer.

 Sift flour.
 Beat egg whites along with cream of tartar, and a third of the sugar on medium speed.
 When ready, beat on high to firm peaks adding sugar gradually.
-Lower speed, and add yolks to combine.
-Fold in floured using a rubber spatula or spider.
+Lower speed, and add egg yolks.
+Fold in flour using a rubber spatula or spider.
 Fill greased mold, or pipe out over greased parchment or silicone mat.

 Bake at 375ºF/190ºC for 20 minutes, or more depending on the thickness of the sponge.